tartkri-bot/helm-charts/README.md

 ## Configuration

 The Helm chart supports various configuration options for production deployments, custom resource limits, and integration with existing infrastructure.
+Refer to the [Chart documentation](charts/everest/README.md) for more information.

 For detailed installation instructions, upgrade procedures, and advanced configuration options, see the [OpenEverest documentation](https://openeverest.io/documentation/current/).